 Many local residents feel very strongly about the lack of availability of face-to-face appointments being offered and after seeing a rise in the number of complaints about this, Mr Grundy has secured a meeting with Wigan Clinical Commissioning Group to discuss these concerns in more detail.

 Ahead of the meeting, Mr Grundy has today launched his GP Appointment Questionnaire, to enable local residents of the Leigh constituency to have their voice heard on this important issue.
-Mr Grundy will be feeding back the results if his questionnaire during his meeting with Wigan CCG.
+Mr Grundy will be feeding back the results of this questionnaire during his meeting with Wigan CCG.

 MP for Leigh, James Grundy, said: